The requirements for 3D printed products will depend on whether they are classed as medical devices, personal protective equipment (PPE) or both.

 The manufacturer should demonstrate with scientific evidence, acceptable residual levels, following each of the processing stages in compliance with harmonised standards, such as BS EN ISO 17664 and BS EN ISO 556.

 During the COVID-19 pandemic, 3D printing has been used primarily in the production of headbands for face visors and other items of protective equipment.

 The regulatory requirements for these products are different depending on their purpose.

 For example, surgical (medical) face masks are intended for use by health care staff to protect patients during surgical procedures and other medical settings.
 These products are regulated as medical devices rather than PPE and must meet the requirements detailed in the Medical Devices Directive/Regulations.

-Face masks that are intended to solely protect the wearer are regulated as PPE.
+Face covering or visors that are intended to solely protect the wearer are regulated as PPE.
 Personal protective equipment must meet the requirements of the PPE Regulation 2016/425.

 For products with a dual purpose, for example the item is intended to be used to protect both the patient and the healthcare worker, any MHRA exceptional use authorisation granted would only cover regulatory aspects associated with the Medical Devices Directive/Regulations.
 These products will still need to meet the relevant essential health and safety requirements of the PPE Regulation 2016/425.

-More information on the distinction between medical devices and PPE can be found in the MHRA guidance on the regulatory status of equipment during coronavirus.
+More information on the distinction between medical devices and PPE can be found in the MHRA guidance on the regulatory status of equipment during COVID-19.

-Information on producing PPE can be found in the guidance for new small-scale manufacturers of COVID-19 PPE issued by the Office for Product Safety and Standards.
+Information on producing PPE can be found in the COVID-19 guidance for business and local authorities](https://www.gov.uk/guidance/opss-coronavirus-covid-19-guidance-for-business-and-local-authorities) issued by the Office for Product Safety and Standards.